-Additionally, a recent study showed that only the top 1% of NFT sales are bid above \$1000, and artists in the lower 34% of sales are likely losing money on NFT sales because of fees.
-This suggests that NFTs are reinforcing or even amplifying the same kinds of disparity in the traditional art market.
-Among digital artists whose sales I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those are "successful" in press and exhibitions but barely able to sell work.
-While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity and sustainability.
+Looking at how artist money is distributed in the NFT ecosystem, a recent study showed that only the top 1% of NFT sales are bid above \$1000, and artists in the lower 34% of sales may actually be losing money on NFT sales because of fees.
+This suggests that NFTs are reinforcing or even amplifying the same kinds of disparities one finds in the traditional art market.
+Among digital artists whose sales I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those who are "successful" in terms of press and museum exhibitions but barely able to sell work.
+While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity, sustainability, and about where the money ultimately came from if the bubble collapses.